PaulWheatcroft/theCocktailShaker/README.md

 <img src="images/readme-mockup.png" style="margin: 0;">

 Mocking up of the site was initially done on pen and paper and then brought to life using Figma.
-Figma wireframes for the site can be found here https://www.figma.com/file/K1AR2OIITD70scuCkTtzkj/the-Cocktail-Shaker?node-id=0%3A1
+Figma wireframes for the site can be found here [Wireframes](https://www.figma.com/file/K1AR2OIITD70scuCkTtzkj/the-Cocktail-Shaker?node-id=0%3A1)

 During the wireframing process a third persona was removed.
 This persona didn't have any ingredients but did know which ingredients they wanted to use.
 The persona had too much crossover with the "Someone who has some ingredients" persona and including it caused the narrative of the appication to become confusing.
 Therefore the decision was taken to remove the persona.

-[Releases - index.html]

 ## Design Choices During Development